vacuumlabs/cardano-hw-cli/docs/multisig-transactions.md

 Or you can swap `--mainnet` for `--testnet-magic 1097911063` if you want to create a testnet address.

 ## Creating the transaction
 Now we have created a multisig address and we are able to continue with creating a simple transaction.
-We will assume you have already send some funds to your newly created address (for testnet addresses you can use the [Faucet](https://testnets.cardano.org/en/testnets/cardano/tools/faucet/)).
+We will assume you have already sent some funds to your newly created address (for testnet addresses you can use the [Faucet](https://testnets.cardano.org/en/testnets/cardano/tools/faucet/)).

 ### Querying the UTxO
 First we need to query for the UTxO: